emilylondon/MitskiBotBot/README.md

 ## About

 MitskiBotBot is a Twitter bot that replies to the original Mitski Lyric Bot.
 It uses the Twitter API and the MusicMatch API.
-The bot runs oon AWS Elastic Beanstalk and tweets once an hour.
+The bot runs on AWS Elastic Beanstalk and tweets once an hour.

 ## Set up